NatPDeveloper/solidity-security-vulnerabilities/README.md

 # solidity-security-vulnerabilities

-Simple reentrancy and underflow vulernabilities contracts and unit tests.
+Simple reentrancy, underflow, and denial of service vulnerability contracts and unit tests.